North Eastern Railway Connectivity Project: Trans–Asian railway

 In Northeast India, the government is developing multiple railway projects to connect the region with the Trans-Asian Railway (TAR).
 A key project is the 118-km railway line from Imphal in Manipur to Moreh on the Myanmar border, aimed at improving access to the TAR.
 Additionally, a route from Tripura to Bangladesh is proposed to enhance the region's integration into the TAR network.

 India–Bangladesh rail link

 The Government of two countries signed MoU for railway project linking Akhaurah, Bangladesh and Agartala of Tripura, India.
-The project is expected to be completed in mid-2023.
+The project was expected to be completed in mid-2023.
 NFR also conducted surveys for Belonia-Chittagong rail link.